Morning routines are often touted as the key to a successful day and as an extension of that, a successful life.

 Maybe it’s the light.

-Or maybe it’s because I have had a good night’s sleep and my batteries feel recharged.
+Or maybe it’s because I’ve had a good night’s sleep and my batteries feel recharged.

 I’m not really sure, but I just know I like it.